Reading now: Access to heights in refineries, power plants, etc.: Which work platform is really suitable?

 Telescopic platformsoffer reach and height – ideal foropen facility areas.Articulated platformsare agile and flexible – perfect forwinding courtyards or pipe bridges.
 Apparent details are also important:Access, floor load, basket size or machine basedecide whether a device is approved.
 Anyone planning industrial applications should thereforetechnically sophisticated and practical forward-thinking– otherwise the stage is there, but not at the location.

-Industrial facilities are not a classic location for work platforms – they present complex, safety-critical and technically challenging conditions .
+Industrial plants are not a typical place of use for work platforms – they present complex, safety-critical and technically challenging conditions .

-In this article, you will learn what requirements industrial plants place on work platforms – and what really matters when selecting, planning, and using them.
+This article explains the requirements that industrial plants place on work platforms – and what really matters when selecting, planning and using them.

-What are typical locations for platforms in industrial facilities?
+What are typical locations for stage use in industrial plants?

 Refineries and petrochemical plants